 Is my car secure in Japan after I purchase?

 Absolutely.
 Unlike many other importers we don't have the cars shipped to the docks directly from the auction houses where they can sit for weeks until they ship.

-Our staff in Japan have the cars shipped to their facility in either Chiba or Nagoya.
+Our staff in Japan have the cars shipped to their facility in Nagoya.
 There the vehicles undergo a thorough inspection, are cleaned and 40-60 high resolution photos are taken.

 Once we have a shipping date the relevant actions are taken to have the cars shipped to the docks where they are safely loaded into vessel.
 At every stage through our process your car is insured.

 For our car importing service you can must pay via BACS/Transfer.
 This is for both the UK OTR costs and the initial deposit.

 Can I pay in installments?

 Our Private Import Service means that technically you are paying in installments.
 A total of 4 payments are made from the time we start searching to the time your dream car arrives in the UK.